TToH4uK/economics_statistic/README.md

 - **Contextual Markers**: The timeline slider highlights major global events like the **Asian Crisis (1997)** and **Brexit (2016)**.
 - **Deep Dive**: Click on any country to immediately generate a historical comparison chart of its GDP Growth vs. Inflation.

----
-*Created with ❤️ for data enthusiasts and economists.*